prezly/theme-kit-js/README.md

-# theme-kit-js
+# theme-kit-nextjs
-Data layer and utility library for developing Prezly themes with JavaScript
+Data layer and utility library for developing Prezly themes with NextJS